WimmermM/code-example-2/README.md

 # Alopex Orientation Exam

-You will have to create an information application for tourists
+You have to create an information application for tourists.

 ## Highlights

 -  It has a front-end which can:
-     -  list all events
+    -  list all attractions
+    -  form to add/edit a new attraction
 -  It has a back-end which can:
-     -  add new event
+    -  save attractions
-     -  filter the events by specified requirements
+    -  get the cheapest options

-Detailed info is in the language specific description.
+Please find the detailed instructions in the language specific description.

 ## Getting Started

 -  Fork this repository under your own account
 -  Clone the forked repository to your computer
 -  Commit your progress frequently and with descriptive commit messages
 -  All your answers and solutions should go in this repository

 ## What can I use?

- -  You can use any resource online, but **work individually**
+- You can use any resource online, but **please work individually**
- -  Instead of copy-pasting your answers and solutions, write them in your own words.
+- **Don't just copy-paste** your answers and solutions, use your own words instead
+- **Don't push your work** to GitHub until your mentor announces that the time is up

-## Tasks for everybody
+## Tasks for everyone

 ### 1) Import the database

-All classes should import the following database:
+You have to import the following database:

 | java | javascript |
 |-----|-----|